coxy57/BloxflipRainJoiner/README.md

 Use your brain and just run the main.py file.

 #### When I try to run it says: **Module Not Found**, how do i fix?

-You fix by running the command in your cmd prompt: pip install [the module that said it was not found]
+You fix by running the command in your cmd prompt: pip install (the module that said it was not found)

+#### It's saying: AttributeError: module 'websocket' has no attribute 'WebSocketApp'.
+Did you mean: 'WebSocket'?

+You can fix this by running the command in your cmd prompt: pip install websocket-client.

 #### What captcha services does this support?